mamacdon/openresty-decorator-buildpack/README.md

 # openresty-decorator-buildpack

 A helper buildpack for Pivotal CloudFoundry.
-This buildpack augments Nginx + OpenResty application by adding additional opm modules to the application.
+This buildpack allows you to add additional opm modules to an application that uses the Nginx buildpack and OpenResty.

-This buildpack must be used along with with the
-Nginx buildpack and OpenResty.
+## Requirements

+- A CloudFoundry application based on the Nginx buildpack that uses OpenResty

 ## Usage

 Deploy an app using the Nginx buildpack and OpenResty.
-See [here](https://github.com/cloudfoundry/nginx-buildpack/tree/master/fixtures/openresty) for a sample application (the important part is the
+See [here](https://github.com/cloudfoundry/nginx-buildpack/tree/master/fixtures/openresty) for a sample application (the important part is the`buildpack.yml` file).
-`buildpack.yml` file).

 When you've got that working, edit your app's `manifest.yml` file.
 Add `openresty-decorator-buildpack` to the list of buildpacks, making sure it appears **after** the nginx buildpack.